 The Empathica software development team are a force to be reckoned with and the products reflect that.

 I live in Oakville, ON, Canada.
-I am married to the wonderful Hua Lin who works at HSBC, and we have a six year old son, Jack.
+I am married to the wonderful Hua Lin, and we have a sever year old son, Jack.

 The Cognos Experience

 I produced a collection of products in a variety of Cognos’ domains which won awards and generated new license and maintenance revenue streams.
 My most successful release generated US$6M of new license revenue in its first full fiscal year.
 In total during my time at Cognos the products over which I had direct development responsibility contributed to more than US$225M of revenues.

 My reputation was as an innovator, a personal boss and an excellent technical engineer and architect.
 I personally recruited more than 50 people, 75% of whom are still with Cognos post-acquisition by IBM.
 Retention rates in my teams were between 80 and 100% over a rolling 5 years, which is extremely high in the industry.